 The Neuroscience Department at Williams offers student many opportunities and programs for learning outside the classroom.

 Students who would like to become involved in research are encouraged to contact the faculty whose research area they find most interesting.
-Descriptions of the faculty research programs can be found by clicking on the Faculty/Staff link at the top of the page.
+Descriptions of the faculty research programs can be found by clicking on the Faculty/Staff link.

 If you are interested in summer or senior honors research, be aware that the application process starts in January, and applications must be submitted in early February.
 You should start by meeting with faculty whose research programs you find interesting; they will provide you information on how to apply for a summer research position and/or for the opportunity to do an honors thesis.

 The Neuroscience Program is fortunate to have funding from the Mary Elizabeth Groff Charitable Trust to support honors research.
 This funding is used to purchase supplies and materials for thesis research.